RonasIT/laravel-swagger/readme.md

 You can find example of drivers [here](https://github.com/RonasIT/laravel-swagger/tree/master/src/Drivers).

+### Documentation viewer setting

+Since version 2.2 we've added new OpenAPI documentation display shells.
+Just change the `documentation_viewer` config to instantly see new viewer without rebuilding documentation file.

+### Additional documentations merging

+Package allows to merge base documentation with valid OpenAPI files from the `additional_paths` config.

 ## Contributing

 Thank you for considering contributing to Laravel Swagger plugin!
 The contribution guide can be found in the [Contributing guide](CONTRIBUTING.md).

 ## License